MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 Typeahead search functionality gives an enhanced search experience.
 It provides a list of possible choices as you enter the text in the search field.
 You can incorporate type-ahead search with Adaptive Cards to search and select data.

-You can use typeahead search for following searches:
+You can use typeahead search for the following searches:

 * [Static search](#static-typeahead-search)
 * [Dynamic search](#dynamic-typeahead-search)

 The advantages of typeahead search are as follows:

-* You can get the list of choices from a remote backend dynamically.
+* You can get a list of choices from a remote backend dynamically.
 * You can view, select, and, remove single or multiple choices from the input choice set dropdown list.
 * You can add images and text as part of the different input choices.